Main page

 Budget line

-If the graph is not animated, just reload this page.
+If the graph is not animated, just reload this page or pass to a more modern Internet browser.

 Or he could spend his entire income buying only X - the other good - thus purchasing a quantity of X equal to his income divided by the price of X. If X price is 6, the consumer can purchase at most 8.33 units of X (lower red point).